 Martin Tubiana, Architect

-Martin studied at Ecole Spéciale d’Architecture (ESA) in Paris and SCI-Arc in Los Angeles.
+Martin Tubiana co-founded PSA in 2017.
+He studied at Ecole Spéciale d’Architecture (ESA) in Paris and SCI-Arc in Los Angeles.
 In 2010 he was awarded the 1st prize for the best ESA diploma and the special prize for the Best 2010 French diploma by ‘Le Courrier de l’Architecte’.

 After international collaborations (Projectiles FR, Horizhon UK, Fourwall US, Périphériques FR), he settled in Paris where he worked for Didier Faustino and Dominique Perrault, before co-founding his architectural and experimental practice Bunker Palace in 2016.